sarant1/aws-bootcamp-cruddur-2023/journal/week6.md

 - I built my front end docker conatiner with the cruddur.com as my BACKEND URL.
 This was causing an error because front end was requestiong to https://cruddur.com/api/activities and not my domain.

 - Was having a cors error, likely because im running cruddur on port 444 so I had to add that port to the front end origin.

+- I scratched using my load balancer for two different apps as it was getting too complex.
+I set it up again and ran into an error because I set fronted url to "http" and it had to be "https"